Ensembles of Berkley High School

 The Berkley Jazz Lab is for any student wishing to study jazz, on any instrument.
 This developmental ensemble is designed for students who wish to further develop their skills in the jazz medium, including playing stylistically and improvising.

-Adam Collins is in his first year as Director of Bands at Berkley High School.
+Adam Collins is in his second year as Director of Bands at Berkley High School.
 As a 2014 graduate of Eastern Michigan University, with a bachelor's degree in Instrumental Music Education, Mr. Collins completed his student teaching with Ed Lucius at Thurston High School, in Redford, Michigan.
 Before his appointment as Director of Bands at Berkley High School, Mr. Collins spent three years as Director of Bands at Ypsilanti Community High School.

 Adam has performed in several concert and marching ensembles, including the Troopers Drum and Bugle Corps, the KKY/TBS National Intercollegiate Band, The Ypsilanti Symphony Orchestra, Royal Oak Symphony Orchestra, and is currently a member of the University of Michigan Life Sciences Orchestra, Southeastern Michigan Wind Ensemble, and the Something Singers Choir.